alecrimi/ML4Neuro/README.md

 The goal of the course is to get familiar with neuroimaging data, and use machine learning to detect biomarkers for diseases.

 The course alternate 1 week Lectures/Laboratories and 1 week Projects There is no final exam.
-The grade is given by 50% on the handsout collected from the lab activities 2 weeks later, and final group project.
+The grade is given by 50% on the handsout collected from the lab activities 1 week later (we switched from the 2 weeks of the last year), and final group project.
 Each group project should be composed by 3-5 people.
 Multiple groups can choose the same project.

 **Pre-requisites:**